River Run riot: Aftermath

 The prosecution of those responsible went nowhere, largely because of in-fighting between the Nevada attorney-general and the United States attorney-general.
 By the time of the first anniversary of the riot in April 2003, no charges had been filed against anyone involved in the riot.
 The attorney-general of Nevada wanted to prosecute the Hells Angels and Mongols as individuals while the federal government wanted to indict the Hells Angels and Mongols as criminal organizations under the Violent Crimes in Aid of Racketeering Activity act, which required proof that a person committed a violent crime in the service of a criminal organization.
 There was little co-operation between Nevada and the federal government.
 A policeman who did not wished to be named told Sher and Marsden: "The U.S. district attorney was having problems with the state DA.
-Plus, the homicide detectives with Las Vegas police were protecting what they had had, and you had an AFT office where no one had worked big cases and knew what direction to take it in".
+Plus, the homicide detectives with Las Vegas police were protecting what they had had, and you had an ATF office where no one had worked big cases and knew what direction to take it in".
 At the request of Thomas Allen, a detective with the Las Vegas police, the investigation of the riot was handed over to John Ciccone of the Bureau of Alcohol, Tobacco, Firearms and Explosives who often handled biker-related cases.
 It was after Ciccone took charge that the investigation acquired momentum.
 On December 3, 2003, the ATF arrested 51 Hells Angels with 49 facing violence-related and racketeering charges.
 The Supreme Court of Nevada sided with motions by the lawyers for the Hells Angels that there were "major flaws" in the federal indictments under the Violent Crimes in Aid of Racketeering Activity act, and dismissed the charges.